mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 Rose asks me, *what pronouns do you use at home*?
 That's not the question she meant to ask, and not the question I wish I was answering.
-Neither of us corrects our mistake.
+Neither of us correct our mistake.

 Erin asks me point-blank,
 but I don't know the answer.